bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 \[Regression]

-Here's a regression model I fitted to real client data using scikitlearn library in Python.
+Here's a regression model I fitted to real client data using the scikitlearn library in Python.
+Regression tries to find a linear relationship between

 ![](/images/model.png)